stevenpack/koala-dns/README.md

 - Message compression (label pointers) in outbound
 - Revisit Request<T> vs Request with a Box<IConnection>, Box<ISender> etc.
 - Try CVE-2015-7547 http://hn.premii.com/#/article/11195351 and the Ghost exploit and see how we would have fared.

+- Parsing query shoudl be Result<DnsQuestion, Error> and reply with error